Jacob Pebley

-Jacob Pebley (born September 17, 1993) is an American competition swimmer who specializes in the backstroke.
+Jacob Pebley (born September 17, 1993) is a retired American competition swimmer who specializes in the backstroke.
 He will be representing DC Trident in the International Swimming League during the 2020 season.

 In college, he was an NCAA runner-up in the 200-yard backstroke.

 Pebley won the 200-meter backstroke at the 2015 Summer Universiade.

 In the 200-meter backstroke, Pebley finished 2nd at the 2016 United States Olympic Trials to qualify for the 2016 Olympics.

 Personal life

-Jacob Pebley was born September 17, 1993 to parents Walter Pebley and Cathy Worth Pebley in Albany, Oregon.
+Jacob Pebley was born September 17, 1993, to parents Walter Pebley and Cathy Worth Pebley in Albany, Oregon.
 In 2006, Pebley lost his mother to cancer as he was entering 7th grade.
 The two and a half year battle he saw his mother endure inspired him to live with the same determination and compassion.

 His parents, Walt Pebley and Cheslah Barkdol, along with his brothers Luke Pebley, Eric Young, sisters Katie Young, Noel Young and Hali Barkdoll are part of his support team.

 Growing up, Pebley swam for the Corvallis Aquatic Team under coach Rick Guenther and attended Crescent Valley High School prior to moving to the University of California.

 College Swimming

 2012-2013

 Coming out of high school as one of the top male recruits, Pebley committed to the University of California, Berkeley to swim under head coach Dave Durden.
-During his freshman year, Pebley made quite the name for himself finishing with Cal’s third-best all-time swim in the 200-yard backstroke with a time of 1:41.62, and Cal’s tenth-best all-time swim in the 100-yard backstroke with a time of 47.22.
+During his freshman year, Pebley made quite the name for himself finishing with Cal's third-best all-time swim in the 200-yard backstroke with a time of 1:41.62, and Cal's tenth-best all-time swim in the 100-yard backstroke with a time of 47.22.
 Pebley qualified to swim at the 2013 NCAA Championships in the 200-yard IM, the 100-yard backstroke, and the 200-yard backstroke.
-Pebley even swam as a member of Cal’s medley relays.
-He finished the 2013 NCAA’s with a 40th-place finish in the 200-yard IM, a seventh-place finish in the 100-yard backstroke, and a third-place finish in the 200-yard backstroke.
+Pebley even swam as a member of Cal's medley relays.
+He finished the 2013 NCAA's with a 40th-place finish in the 200-yard IM, a seventh-place finish in the 100-yard backstroke, and a third-place finish in the 200-yard backstroke.
 Pebley also swam as a member of the prelims 400-yard medley relay that went on to place second in finals.